KexinLu/workspaces/README.md

   -h, --help             help for workspaces
       --log_dir string   log directory, default to ~/.workspaces/log -v, --verbose          -v or --verbose for debug information

+Use "workspaces [command] --help" for more information about a command.
 ```

 ## bash